On the Picard group scheme of the moduli stack of stable pointed curves: Appendix: -torsion of the Picard group space for algebraic stacks

 Any $R$-module $M$ can be seen as a nilpotent $R$-algebra $M_{Nil}:=M$, by setting $M_{Nil}^2=0$.
 In particular, the ring $R$, as free $R$-module, gives a nilpotent $R$-algebra $R_{Nil}$.
 For any formal group $G$, the abelian group $G(R_{Nil})$ carries a canonical $R$-module structure.
 We denote by $\lie(G)$ such $R$-module (for more details see \cite[\S4]{Zink}).
 If $R=K$ is a field, we define the dimension of $G$ as $ \dim_KG:=\operatorname{rank}_K\lie(G). $

 \begin{rmk}Given a group scheme $H$ over $R$, we may define a formal group functor

 where $R\oplus A$ is the unitary commutative $R$-algebra, whose multiplication is defined by

-\end{rmk} Following the above remark, we would like to have a definition of smoothness for formal group compatible with the smoothness for group scheme. \begin{defin}A formal group $G$ over $R$ is \emph{smooth} if $\lie(G)$ is a coherent $R$-module. \end{defin}
+\end{rmk} Following the above remark, we would like to have a definition of smoothness for formal group compatible with the smoothness for group scheme. \begin{defin}A formal group $G$ over $R$ is \emph{smooth} if $\lie(G)$ is a coherent $R$-module.
+We denote by $\mt G^{sm}$ ($=\mt G^{sm}_R$) the subcategory of $\mt G^o$ of formal smooth groups over $R$. \end{defin}

 The Cartier theory describes the formal groups over $R$ in term of modules over a certain ring that we now introduce.
 We denote by: \begin{itemize} \item $W(R)$ the \emph{ring of Witt vectors} with coefficients in $R$. \item $\wpr(=\wpr_{R}):\text{Nil}(R)\to \textbf{Ab}$ the \emph{Witt formal group functor}, which sends a nilpotent $R$-algebra $A$ to $W(A)$. \item $\fwr(=\fwr_R)$ the \emph{Witt formal group}: it is the sub-functor of the Witt pseudo-ring such that